-Safety Wing is travel medical insurance you can use when you are outside of your home country.
+Safety Wing is medical insurance for when you are traveling outside your home country.
 They bill every four weeks, and you can stop and start it as needed.
-Steve’s coverage is $138 every four weeks.

 Learn how Safety Wing can protect you when you travel.

-We use the free My Currency Converter & Rates app by jRustonApps B.V., but a quick look at the App Store shows that there are many to choose from.
+We use the free My Currency Converter & Rates app by jRustonApps B.V., but a quick look at the App Store shows that there are many from which to choose.

 This is indispensable when grocery shopping and eating out.
-You can quickly see that your 80,000 pesos meal in Colombia only costs you $20.70.
+You can quickly see that your 80,000 pesos meal in Colombia only cost you $16.

 We always learn some basic phrases in the local language, but sometimes we have to resort to an online translator.
-As with the currency converter, there are many apps to choose from.
+As with the currency converter, there are many apps from which to choose.

 We like that Google Translate allows you to type, speak, or take a photo to get a translation.
 The photo option is helpful for translating cooking instructions.

-When you are traveling in a new city, you need a map.
+When traveling in a new city, you need a map.
 Our go-to is Google Maps.
 We had some problems using it in Europe in 2018.
 Sometimes it would reroute us, sending us in circles.
 The lack of street signs in some European cities added to the problem.
-Since 2019 we have used it in Latin American and Central Europe, and it has worked well.
+Since then, we have used it in Latin America, Europe, and Asia, and it has worked well.

 This card is on many lists as one of the top cards for worldwide travel.
 While I can’t compare it to other cards, we have been happy with this card.
 It has a great sign-up bonus, no foreign transaction fees, and offers double points on all travel and restaurant spending.
 There is a $95 annual fee, but if you use this card for most of your purchases, you will get much more back in rewards.
-I love that reward points used for travel or pay yourself back are worth 25% more.
+I love that reward points are worth 25% more when used for travel or to pay yourself back for Airbnb charges.

 Find the perfect Chase credit card for you.